We were grateful to be invited to give the first keynote at the inaugural bioenergy track of the annual Asia Clean Energy Summit.

 And if this model resonates with you as a buyer, financier or agribusiness / cooperative, please do reach out to explore collaboration at pathbreakers@arukahcapital.com.

-We also see a critical role for “translators” who can bridge science, field practice, and global capital.
-With over USD 1 trillion in sustainable finance seeking credible deployment, blended finance and catalytic partnerships are essential to scale agroforestry.
-Rwanda, like Singapore, is poised to be a hub for the global bioeconomy — small in geography, but bold in ambition and global collaboration.
+At this intersection, we see a critical role for “translators”—those who can bridge the gap between complex climate science, rigorous field practice, and institutional global capital.
+Rwanda, much like Singapore, is poised to be a global hub for the bioeconomy—small in geography, but bold in ambition and global collaboration.

 Organised by Puro.earth in partnership with the Carbon Business Council, the APAC CDR Summit 2025 brought together key voices shaping the future of carbon removal across the region.